Setting up Visual Studio Code

 Portable mode

-Visual Studio Code supports Portable mode installation.
-This mode enables all data created and maintained by VS Code to live near itself, so it can be moved around across environments, for example, on a USB drive.
-See the VS Code Portable Mode documentation for details.
+Visual Studio Code supports portable mode.
+Portable mode stores VS Code data near the application so the installation can move between environments, such as on a USB drive.
+See the VS Code portable mode documentation for details.

 Next steps